base-org/pessimism/docs/architecture/engine.markdown

 ## Overview

 The Risk Engine is responsible for handling and executing active heuristics.
 It is the primary downstream consumer of ETL output.
 The Risk Engine will receive data from the ETL and execute the heuristics associated with the data.
 If an invalidation occurs, the Risk Engine will return an `InvalidationOutcome` to the `EngineManager`.
-The `EngineManager` will then create an `Alert` using the `InvalidationOutcome` and publish it to the Alerting system.
+The `EngineManager` will then create an `Alert` using the `Activation` and publish it to the Alerting system.

-The Risk Engine will execute the heuristics associated with some ingested input data and return an `InvalidationOutcome` to the `EngineManager`.
-The `EngineManager` will then create an `Alert` using the `InvalidationOutcome` and publish it to the Alerting system.
+The Risk Engine will execute the heuristics associated with some ingested input data and return an `Activation` to the `EngineManager`.
+The `EngineManager` will then create an `Alert` using the `Activation` and publish it to the Alerting subsystem.

 The following diagram further exemplifies this key interaction: